ang3lo-azevedo/galaxy-book5-pro-linux/readme.md

 For example with Grub you would modify the file `/etc/default/grub` and add it to the `GRUB_CMDLINE_LINUX_DEFAULT` value, run `sudo update-grub`, and then reboot.

-I have created an issue to try and drive an upstream fix here: [freedesktop.org: Wrong backlight control type on Samsung Galaxy Book 2 Pro](https://gitlab.freedesktop.org/drm/intel/-/issues/7972).
+[joshuagrisham](https://github.com/joshuagrisham) has created an issue to try and drive an upstream fix here: [freedesktop.org: Wrong backlight control type on Samsung Galaxy Book 2 Pro](https://gitlab.freedesktop.org/drm/intel/-/issues/7972).

 ## Fingerprint Reader